mlochbaum/BQN/tutorial/expression.md

 DrawEval "(√3 + 2×√2) - 1+√2"
 -->

 But wait: how do we know that `√` in the expressions above uses the one-argument form?
 Remember that it can also take a left argument.
 For that matter, how do we know that `-` takes two arguments and not just one?
 Maybe this looks trivial right now: a good enough answer while we're only doing arithmetic is that a function is called with one argument if there is nothing to its left, or another function, and with two arguments otherwise.
-But it will get more complicated as we expand the syntax with expressions that can return functions and so on, so it's a good idea to discuss the foundations that will allow us to handle that complexity.
+But it'll get more complicated as we expand the syntax with expressions that can return functions and so on, so it's a good idea to discuss the foundations that will allow us to handle that complexity.
 In BQN, the way expressions are evaluated—the sequence of function calls and other operations—is determined by the *syntactic role* of the things it contains.
 A few rules of roles make sense of the syntax seen so far:

 * *Numeric literals* such as `1` and `π` are *subjects*.
 * *Primitive functions* are *functions* (gasp).
 * A function's arguments are subjects.
-To call a function it must have a subject on the right, and may have a subject on the left, which is used as the left argument.
+To call a function it must have a subject on the right, and may have a subject on the left, which becomes the left argument.
 * A function's result is a subject—or, more precisely, a function call expression is a subject.
 * A set of parentheses has the same role as whatever's inside it.

 Perhaps more than you thought!
 To really get roles, it's important to understand that a role is properly a property of an expression, and not its value.
-In language implementation terms, roles are used only to parse expressions, giving a syntax tree, but don't dictate what values are possible when the tree is evaluated.
+In language implementation terms, roles are used only to parse expressions, giving a syntax tree, but don't dictate what values may appear when the tree is evaluated.
 So it's possible to have a function with a number role or a number with a function role.
 The reason this doesn't happen with the numeric literals and primitives we've introduced is that these tokens have a constant value. `×` or `∞` have the same value in any possible program, and so it makes sense that their types and roles should correspond.
 When we introduce identifiers, we'll see this correspondence break down—and why that's good!

 ## Character arithmetic